dsedivec/ruby-mode/README.md

-This is currently the ruby-mode.el from Emacs head with a couple fixes/changes I like in my Ruby code.
+This is currently the `ruby-mode.el` from Emacs with a couple of fixes/changes I like in my Ruby code.

+**This repository is frequently rebased!**